How to Stop Being a People Pleaser: 10 Signs & Solutions

 4-Relationships Require to Give and Take:

-In order to have a strong and healthy relationship, there needs to be some kind of mutual exchange.
-If one person is always providing and the other is always taking, this tends to mean that the former is forfeiting what they need in order for the latter to possess what they want.
+To have a strong and healthy relationship, there needs to be some kind of mutual exchange.
+If one person is always providing and the other is always taking, this tends to mean that the former is forfeiting what they need for the latter to possess what they want.

 Even if it is satisfying to make others content, it is vital to remember that they should be making an effort to give something back too.